petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-paas.md

 With any of the bundles it is possible to add further Capacity, additional Environments, Connectors, Enterprise Search as well as to buy Managed Services.
 Customers buying the Pro Bundle can also add Application Performance Monitoring, however it is worth noting that this is included in the Business and Enterprise Bundles at no extra charge.

-Note for Partners in particular, without prior Liferay Experience Cloud Self-Managed projects it is very important to include some SME from Liferay to guarantee a successful implementation.
+Note for Partners in particular, without prior Liferay PaaS projects it is very important to include some SME from Liferay to guarantee a successful implementation.

-## Self-Managed Business Bundle
+## Liferay PaaS Business Bundle

 The second bundle is much more capable for larger and/or mission critical applications.
 The Business Bundle builds on the Pro Bundle but adds high availability for Production and adds a high availability UAT environment.
 The complete list of included environments are: